Festivals-App/festivals-api-ios/README.md

   <a href="#licensing">Licensing</a>
 </p>

-With this library, you can retrieve FestivalsAPI objects, such as festivals and artists.
+With this library, you can retrieve and edit FestivalsAPI objects, such as festivals and artists.

 ## Overview

 The library consists of the `FestivalsClient` class, the handler classes and their corresponding objects.

 * **Objects**: Festival, Event, Artist, Location, ImageRef, Link, Place, Tag